outscale/osc-bsu-csi-driver/docs/README.md

 ```
 **Notes**:
 * Sanity tests make sure the driver complies with the CSI specification
-* EC2 instance is required to run integration test, since it is exercising the actual flow of creating EBS volume, attaching it and read/write on the disk.
+* EC2 instance is required to run integration test, since it is exercising the actual flow of creating BSU volume, attaching it and read/write on the disk.
 See [Ingetration Testing](../tests/integration/README.md) for more details.
 * E22 tests exercises various driver functionalities in Kubernetes cluster.
 See [E2E Testing](../tests/e2e/README.md) for more details.